 The internet is an excellent source for finding information and advice about drafting your career change resume or curriculum vitae CV.
-It is also a good place to start looking for positions that fit the genre of your career change requirements.
-You’ll also find that there are many resources which make the resume writing process considerably easier.
+It’s a fabulous place to start looking for positions that fit the genre of your career change requirements.
+You’ll find many resources that make the resume-writing process considerably easier.

-Elements to be Aware Of When Writing a Career Transition Resume
+Elements to be Aware of When Writing a Career Transition Resume

-First, you need to list the things that are going to look the most promising in a new career.
-These will be the information that you have gathered about your new potential career and transferable skills.
+First, you must list the things that will look the most promising in a new career.
+This will be the information you have gathered about your new potential career and transferable skills.

 Research the New Career Requirements

-Before you write your resume, set time aside to do some research about the career that you are considering.
+Before you write your resume, set time aside to research the career you are considering.
 The more you know about what your new job will demand, the more you can improve your resume to meet your potential employer’s expectations.

 Transferable Skills are Critical to a Career Transition

-The Final Resume Copy
+Final Resume Copy

 Need help writing your resume for a career change to generate interviews?
-Reach out to Candace via email or call toll-free 1 877 738-8052.